BeyondMicroControl/AsciiCAD/README.md

 Apart from demostrating it's higher purpose, the product of this, covers a real need: **embedding digital and electronic schematics directly inside source code**.
 Whereas microcontroller projects traditionally require different CAD files revolving around ones source code, AsciiCAD schematics made of **readable text** can live, evolve ans remain closest to its codebase, **it enables uniting codebase and schematic as one**.  **Caution**: It does not replace CAD apps for driving an entire PCB design workflow end-to-end; but it can definitely speed up circuit prototyping.

-Moreover, not only does AsciiCAD depict the entire schema visually; its 2D aspect has the potential to hold much of the metadata & syntactics of a wiring diagram inside the ASCII composition itself.
-In other words, it may even allow logical and even electric behavior simulation (e.g. SPICE), literally by pasting "just text" into the AsciiCAD grid.
+Moreover, not only does AsciiCAD depict the entire schema visually; its 2D arrangement can retain most of the essential metadata & syntactics of a wiring diagram inside the ASCII composition itself.
+In other words, it may even allow logical and even electric behavior simulation (e.g. SPICE), literally by pasting "just text" into the grid.

 Try online:
 - <a href=https://beyondmicrocontrol.github.io/AsciiCAD/index.html>RUN AsciiCAD</a>